 Preparing for Potential Setbacks:

 Intergroup conflict can be helpful for a project, as noted in the introduction.
-Psychological research shows that a functional conflict will unite one group to compete with each other or prove their superiority on the project.
+Psychological research shows that functional conflict intergroup attitudes will unite one group to compete with each other or prove their superiority on the project.
 This will often shift focus away from the conflict and onto the project, which can increase efficiency and output.
-Friendly competition for valued material resources can inspire creative solutions and force groups to think outside of the box.
-It can increase pride in the company and improve the relationships between the employees in the groups.
-However, these tend to quickly devolve into dysfunctional conflict if not closely monitored.
-Dysfunctional conflict may quickly push the project off track or completely derail the entire project if it is not stopped and identified quickly.
+Friendly competition for valued material resources can inspire creative solutions and force groups to think outside the box.
+It can increase pride in the company and improve the relationships between the group employees.
+However, these tend to devolve into dysfunctional intergroup conflict if not closely monitored quickly.
+Dysfunctional intergroup conflict may quickly push the project off track or completely derail the group level entire project if it is not stopped and swiftly identified.
 Additionally, the conflict may have caused some setbacks already.
-Potential setbacks to prepare for when there is known or suspected conflict are:
+Potential setbacks to prepare for when there is known or suspected conflict in-group members are:

 - Loss of Focus on Goals: Conflict can quickly push the different groups into hypervigilant focus on the conflict itself and away from the goals set out in the project.

-- Isolation: Groups that feel that they must compete as part of a project may isolate themselves from others.
+- Isolation: Groups that feel they must compete as part of a project may isolate themselves.
 This will often stifle creativity and diversity of thought and can lead to a breakdown in communication.

 - Mistrust: Similar to isolation, a group may start to mistrust the other groups participating and be very secretive about the project or ignore suggestions for improvement.

-- Negativity: Unhealthy conflict will often lead to negativity, which will also decrease production.
+- Negativity: Unhealthy conflict will often lead to negativity, decreasing production.

-- Miscommunication: Miscommunication is one of the biggest setbacks that will likely result from conflict.
+- Miscommunication: Miscommunication is one of the biggest setbacks likely resulting from the conflict.
 This can include both miscommunication and a breakdown of communication between the groups.
 When communication breaks down, the project will have a difficult time recovering.